 730190 firstname.lastname@example.org Lori Schwaemmle, Gifted Teacher

 My name is Lori Schwaemmle and I think the students at CMES are the BEST!
 I love to learn and get to instill the love of learning in students every day.
 I am married to Scott and we have amazing identical twin daughters.
 In my spare time, I love reading, playing tennis, boating, and traveling.
 We will work together to help your child have a successful educational journey.

 Miki Waller, Early Intervention Teacher

 My name is Miki Waller and I enjoy seeing students grow and blossom!
 I received my Bachelor’s Degree from Valdosta State University and earned my Master’s Degree in Reading from Walden University.
-I am a blessed mom to two teenagers and one very active Mini-Goldendoodle.
-As a family, we enjoy hiking, kayaking, and camping!
+I am married to Dan and we are blessed with two children and two furry babies.
+In my spare time, I enjoy reading, hiking, and kayaking!
 I look forward to another great year on the Mountain!

-Nancee Worley, Early Intervention Teacher My name is Nancee Worley and I am a native in the Coal Mountain community.
+730213 firstname.lastname@example.org Nancee Worley, Early Intervention Teacher My name is Nancee Worley and I am a native in the Coal Mountain community.
 My husband and I both attended Forsyth County Schools and graduated from Forsyth County High School.
-We have two sons, Glenn and Andrew, who currently attend Forsyth County Schools as well.
+We have two sons, Glenn who graduated from North Forsyth High School and Andrew who is currently attending North Forsyth Middle School.
 Working in the Early Intervention Program is very rewarding.
 I love working with small groups of children who need extra assistance with their math and reading skills.
-After all, those are the foundations of everything we teach in schools.
+After all, those are the foundations of everything we teach in school.
 730153 email@example.com